How To Assess Group Media Tasks (One Potential Method)

 By Diana Maliszewski with Neil Andersen

 Students can create some astounding media creations, especially as a collaborative venture.
-The challenge can be about how to evaluate the end-product, especially when it was a cooperative endeavor.
+The challenge can be about how to evaluate the end-product, especially when it was a cooperative endeavour.
 How do you weigh the various types of contributions made by different individuals?
 This causes anxiety in teachers but the stress can be alleviated.
 (At the risk of sounding like “click-bait”, read below to see how!)

 Hello, I’m Diana Maliszewski and I’m a media educator.
 This is my story, or at least one of them.
 In the 2014-2015 school year, I decided, based on conversations that indicated that my students would be receptive to the idea, that the Grade 1-4 classes that I saw for media would like to learn about restaurants as a media text.
 This was an incredibly engaging and relevant inquiry.
 I wrote about parts of the process on my own personal blog and you can examine the various stages there.
 Some of the activities included: